irynahryshanovich/habit-tracker/README.md

 ## Features

 - **Add Habits:**
-  You can add a habit to the current date using the **"Add" button**.
+  You can add a habit to the current date using the **"Add"** button.

 - **Habit Visibility:**
   - Habits will appear on the day they are added and every subsequent day going forward.